weihsiu/secs/README.md

     )
 ```

-So in the above example, the query is meant to gather a list of tuples each consists of components `EntityC`, `Direction`, `Movement`, and optionally `CoolOff` that belong to a single entity.
+So in the above example, the query is meant to gather a list of tuples, each consists of components: `EntityC`, `Direction`, `Movement`, and optionally `CoolOff` that belong to a single entity.
 So if an entity has all the components listed but Direction, then its components will not be gathered.
 If an entity has all the components but `CoolOff`, then its components will be gathered with the 4th element (`Option[CoolOff]`) in the tuple being None.
 You can look at the query as selecting entities containing all the components queried because that's the expected result.
 If some of the components might be missing, wrap them in Options.

 The resulting tuple has the precise types of the query components, optional or not.
 As the above code listing shows, the type of the resulting tuple is `(EntityC, Direction, Movement, Option[CoolOff])`, just like the query.
 Using the command, you can then examine components, spawn new entities, add new components to them, update existing components (immutably, of course), even remove components if you like.